Attention all University of Glasgow students – you may be eligible!

 - preservation of musical, literary, and artistic traditions of Clan Gregor and of Scotland

 The Society has approximately 750 members worldwide.
 It’s patron is Sir Malcolm MacGregor, chief of the clan.
 His wife, Lady MacGregor, is the broadcaster Fiona Armstrong, Lord Lieutenant of Dumfries.
 The annual gathering of the Society takes place at the Lochearnhead Highland Games each July and every 4 years, approximately, the Society holds an International Gathering where members from abroad attend the games, tour Scotland, and visit historic MacGregor-related sites.
+The next International Gathering is in 2018.

 Membership and Benefits